 Travel and Transport

 Most people will need to arrive in Gladstone the day before and stay overnight.
-Numerous budget motels and hotels in Goondoon Stret are recommended.
+Numerous budget motels and hotels in Goondoon Street are recommended.

 At present, all passengers wll have to make their own way to the airport by taxi - it is only about 20 min's drive.
 A bus may be organised closer to the date.

-The resort requires full names and ages and flight details of all passengers.
-This nformation has to be sent to wentrup@uq.edu.au as soon as avalable and no later than June 1, 2028.
+The Resort requires full names and ages and flight details of all passengers.
+This nformation has to be sent to wentrup@uq.edu.au as soon as available and no later than June 1, 2028.

-Because you are traveling to a remote island in the Pacific Ocean, a good tavel insurance is essential; especially one that covers unforeseen flight delays and health issues.
+Because you are traveling to a remote island in the Pacific Ocean, a good travel insurance is essential; especially one that covers unforeseen flight delays and health issues.

-Th island has a small medical centre, but for anything serious, the individual needs to be transported to the mainland by catamaran of helicopter.
+The island has a small medical centre, but for anything serious, the individual needs to be transported to the mainland by catamaran or helicopter.

 Note: the catamaran does not operate Tuesdays and Thursdays.